Samu (wrestler): Various promotions (1984–1989)

-After the WWF Samula joined up with Gino Brito and Dino Bravo’s International Wrestling territory based in Montreal.
-In Montreal, he was given the name The Great Samu and was managed by Eddie "The Brain" Creatchman, who used the Samoan to target the top faces in the territory.
+After the WWF Samula joined up with Gino Brito and Dino Bravo's International Wrestling territory based in Montreal.
+In Montreal, he was given the name The Great Samu and was managed by Floyd Creatchman, who used the Samoan to target the top faces in the territory.
 He eventually feuded with the top babyface in the territory, Dino Bravo, defeating him for the International Heavyweight Championship on June 30, 1986.
 Samu held on to the title until November 3, 1986, when he was beaten by David Schultz.
 When International Wrestling closed a few months later, Samu went looking for warmer weather.

 While working in Montreal, Samu hung out with his cousin Solofa Fatu, who was working in the area as the friendly babyface "Prince Alofa".
 When the Montreal territory closed up, the two cousins signed with the World Wrestling Council in Puerto Rico and became The Samoan Swat Team: Samu and Fatu.
 The team adopted the “Samoan savage" gimmick that had made their fathers so well known and feared throughout the wrestling world, working barefeet and never spoke English on camera.
 The team became the first ever WWC Caribbean Tag-Team Champions on November 7, 1987, when they beat Invader I and Invader III.
 The duo held the titles for just over a month before dropping them to Mark Youngblood and Chris Youngblood before leaving the promotion.

-Samu and Fatu next appeared in Texas, working for Fritz Von Erich’s World Class Championship Wrestling promotion.
+Samu and Fatu next appeared in Texas, working for Fritz Von Erich's World Class Championship Wrestling promotion.
 The storyline was that Buddy Roberts brought the team in to fight his fights against the Von Erich Family and former Fabulous Freebirds partner Michael Hayes.
 The SST was given a big push right away; presented as an unstoppable force the team was even allowed to beat hometown heroes Kerry and Kevin Von Erich for the WCCW Tag-Team Titles on August 12, 1988.
 The Samoans remained undefeated in WCCW until they came up against Roberts’ former partner Michael Hayes and Hayes’ new partner, “Do It To It" Steve Cox on September 12.
 The duo was not without the gold for long as they recaptured the title only four days later.
 Hayes and Cox beat the Samoan Swat Team for the title once again on October 15, 1988 but this time they only held the gold for two days before they lost it back to the SST.
 On September 12, 1988, The Samoan Swat Team became double champions as they beat "Hollywood" John Tatum and Jimmy Jack Funk for the WCWA Texas Tag Team Championship.
 The Samoan Swat Team made their Pay Per View debut at AWA Superclash III, the first (and only) PPV that the American Wrestling Association ever presented.
 The Samoans successfully defended their WCCW Tag-Team titles against Michael Hayes and Steve Cox.
 In the beginning of 1989, the Samoans left WCCW, forcing both tag-team titles to be vacated due to the sudden departure.